charlietriplett/OpenA11yEngineer/_checklist-web/sticky-content.md

 keyboard:
   tab: |
     Controls are focusable in a logical order within the page

+mobile:
+  swipe: |
+    Content and controls within the sticky element appear in a logical order within the page

+screenreader:
   name:  |
     Discoverable by screen reader
   role:  |
     n/a
   group: |
     Appears in logical page order within the page
   state: |
     n/a

-mobile:
-  swipe: |
-    Content and controls within the sticky element appear in a logical order within the page

 ---

 ## Code examples